U.S. Senate confirms Barrett 52-48 as Supreme Court justice

 The Senate voted 52-48, with Democrats unified in opposing Barrett's confirmation, which creates a 6-3 conservative majority on the high court.
 One Republican, Susan Collins, voted against the confirmation.

-At the ceremony, conservative Supreme Court Justice Clarence Thomas will administer one of the two oaths of office that justices have to take, according to a White House official.
+At the ceremony, conservative Supreme Court Justice Clarence Thomas administered one of the two oaths of office that justices have to take.

+After taking the oath, Barrett said it’s her job as a judge to “resist her policy preferences,” claiming it would be a “dereliction of duty” to give in to them.

+Barrett pledged to do her job “independently of the political branches and of my own preferences.”

-Chief Justice John Roberts will administer the separate judicial oath at the court on Tuesday, the court said in a statement.
+Chief Justice John Roberts will administer the separate judicial oath at the court on Tuesday.

 Trump, who has been touting the appointment at campaign rallies to the cheers of his supporters, pressed the Senate to confirm Barrett, 48, to the lifetime post before the Nov 3 election in which he trails Democrat Joe Biden in national opinion polls.
 No Supreme Court justice had ever been confirmed so close to a presidential election.